marb61a/Course-Notes/Misc/Data Protection/Privacy By Design.md

    - A look at the IAPP Certifications
      - https://iapp.org/certify/programs/
    - The author guarantees being able to take any of the IAPP certs after taking his courses

+Powerpoint Presentations For Download
+  -
+  - A zip file containing presentations used in the course

+One More Word Before We Start
+  -
+  - More content is available at the instructors Youtube channel as well as Patreon

 <br /> <br /> <br />